Applied Sociology Program

 Certificate of Non-Profit

 The Nonprofit Management minor program with the optional embedded CNP certificate will provide the skills and training needed for individual students to become a leader in the nonprofit community.
-Although the Nonprofit Management minor at Dixie State University will initially be housed in the Applied Sociology Program, it will be structured as a Minor that will complement any major on campus.
-This interdisciplinary approach will enable us to take advantage of current course inventory and bring together the many assets on campus that are uniquely Dixie State University.
+Although the Nonprofit Management minor at Utah Tech University will initially be housed in the Applied Sociology Program, it will be structured as a Minor that will complement any major on campus.
+This interdisciplinary approach will enable us to take advantage of current course inventory and bring together the many assets on campus that are uniquely Utah Tech University.

 The Four Core Requirements for the Nonprofit Management minor and the optional CNP are as follows: